Hands Nagoya: Recommended Shops and the Most Charming Items!

 Reference: Wi-Fi Rental Dotcom (Japanese)

-3. Convenient Pick-Up: Airports, Delivery, or Customer Service Counter
+3. Convenient Pick-Up: Airports, Delivery, MATCHA's Office, or a Customer Service Counter

 Ninja Wifi